Hands On Place Value Activities for Building Strong Number Sense Skills

 Store your hundreds manipulatives in boxes like these when asking your students to complete hands on place value activities.

 Each place value box is created using a plastic food storage box that has compartments.
-You can use one with 2 or 3 compartments but just make sure the largest area is big enough for a 100-block.
+You can use one with 2 or 3 compartments, but just make sure the largest area is big enough for a 100-block.
 Inside each student gets a hundred blocks, 9 ten rods, and 9 one's cubes.
 You can adjust the number of hundreds blocks if you work with higher numbers.

 While I have been able to set up a box for each student, I know that this might not be possible.
 Please know that all of these hands-on activities can also be done on a smaller scale during math centers.
 Adjust this activity to meet the unique needs of your classroom!
-Once the boxes are created you are ready to give your students lots of hands-on place value learning.
+Once the boxes are created, you are ready to give your students lots of hands-on place value learning.

 Number Mats for Place Value Practice